Beech Hill Organic Blueberries

 Orders are normally available for pick up from mid-July through mid-August, depending on the vagaries of nature. .

 Fresh quarts of Beech Hill blueberries are available for sale daily (weather permitting) at our on-site farmstand during the harvest season (mid-July through mid-August) at the Beech Hill Road parking lot.
 No pre-order necessary!
 For availability during the season, please check in with us at the blueberry barn farmstand at (207) 975-6981.
-Our 2012 harvest ended on August 10.
+Our 2013 harvest ends on Sunday, August 18.

 All funds raised from these sales support our efforts to maintain Beech Hill Preserve for grassland birds, scenic views, its unique historic landscape, and more blueberries!

 Enjoy picking your own berries?
 Since 2003 we have opened designated fields to the public for a free blueberry pick day.
-The 2013 pick will take place on Sunday, August 4, with a Members Only pick on Saturday, August 3.
-Bring your own buckets and take home as many berries as you can pick!
+The 2014 pick will take place on Sunday, August 3, with a Members Only pick on Saturday, August 2.
+Bring your own buckets and take home as many berries as you can pick.
 No raking is allowed during the free pick, and for health and safety reasons, please leave dogs at home.
 Thank you for your understanding and support!

-Except for free pick days, the blueberry fields are not open to the public for picking or other activities!
-Because the fields are primarily managed by the Land Trust as a commercial farm to sustain the Preserve, we ask that visitors please respect our farm and stay off the fields at all times of year (and remember that your dog must be on leash for the duration of any visit to the preserve, for the health of preserve wildlife, berry plants, and berry consumers!).
+Except for free pick days, the blueberry fields are not open to the public at any time for picking or other activities.
+Because the fields are primarily managed by the Land Trust as a commercial farm to sustain the Preserve, we ask that visitors please respect our farm and stay off the fields at all times of year (and remember that your dog must be on leash for the duration of any visit to the preserve, for the health and safety of preserve wildlife, berry plants, berry consumers, and other preserve visitors).

 Our Farm at Beech Hill